Inndy/kses/README.md

 slashes to be present, you can always add them again after calling kses with a simple `addslashes()` call.

-You should take a look at the documentation in the `docs/` directory and the examples in the `examples/` directory, to get more information on how to use kses.
+You should take a look at the documentation in the `DOCUMENT.md` file and the examples in the `examples/` directory, to get more information on how to use kses.
 The object-oriented versions of kses are also worth checking out, and they're included in the `oop/` directory.